geluso/onemillionchessboard-battle-kit/README.md

   * Each rook will take one step left
   * Press `8` then `a`
   * Each rook will slide 8 steps left in one motion
-  * Press `8` then `d` and the rooks will get jammed up because they're in each other's way.
+  * Press `8` then `d` and the rooks will get jammed up because they're in each other's way.gg

 ## TODO